 More than 90% of recruiters use LinkedIn to find qualified candidates -- so make sure your LinkedIn profile is not scaring off recruiters.
 Stock it with the keywords recruiters search for most and look at the kind of InMail they send you.
 Their offers can give you great insight about what your profile is saying about you now.

 3 Types of Recruiters to Help

-If you get approached by a recruiter through an InMail on LinkedIn, you will find that they are most likely to be one of these three categories: In-house recruiters, staffing companies or Junior Military Officer recruiters.
+If you get approached by a recruiter through an InMail on LinkedIn, you will find that they are most likely to be in one of these three categories: In-house recruiters, staffing companies or junior military officer (JMO) recruiters.

-3. JMO-specific recruiters.
-Certain recruiting agencies have a branch that specializes in Junior Military Officer recruiting.
+Certain recruiting agencies have a branch that specializes in junior military officer recruiting.
 Why JMOs?
-Because they are young, inexpensive, drug-free, college grads with a STEM (Science, Tech, Engineering, Math) degree and some management experience.
-(They actually don’t care that much about the officer thing; it is the college degree that makes them interested.)
+Because they are young, inexpensive, drug free, college grads with a STEM (science, tech, engineering, math) degree and some management experience.
+(They actually don't care that much about the officer thing; it is the college degree that makes them interested.)

 Just like all recruiters, these folks are in the business of finding high-demand/low-supply employees -- just the JMO variety.
 Some of these firms host regional job fairs.
 Others recruit for specific jobs or have contracts recruiting for leadership programs within Fortune 500 companies.
 (Check out our Junior Officer Transition Master Class for more strategies.)

 Mid-level enlisted also may be approached by some of these recruiters when they are looking for people who have experience with industrial-size boilers, coolers, etc. Again, those are high-demand/low-availability skills, which is why a company is willing to pay a recruiter to find those candidates.